ptibogxiv/doliconnect/readme.txt

 == Changelog ==
    = 5.6.0 =
 * support Dolibarr's rights.
 Be carefull of your correct rights !
+* better support of alternatives namme or URL for wp-login.php

    = 5.5.3 =
 * bugfix membership and php 8 error